Will self driving cars trigger a second coming for the train?

 To first consider why the train has fallen out of favour, you have to think about why driving a car is currently the superior option.

-The consequences of the western transition to majority car ownership have dealt a double blow to public transport.
+The consequences of the transition to majority car ownership have dealt a double blow to public transport.

 A spiralling cycle situation has been created, where with every decrease in use of public transport, the service worsens, making it less appealing and causing further reduced use.